-- Schedule next Well Child Visit or vaccination appointment at checkout, or while in exam room.
-Have parent/caregiver address appointment reminder card in own handwriting. - Utilize "flag" alerts in the EMR/EHR system so staff can identify and communicate to members/caregivers which immunizations are due at every member visit. - Appoint a Vaccine Coordinator or Pregnancy and Well Baby panel manager within your organization.
-This individual will ensure effective vaccine tracking, ordering and training to all new staff. - Prior to visits, "scrub charts" to determine if immunizations and/or preventive services are due.
-Use CAIR data to update charts. - Use standardized childhood vaccination templates in the EMR / EHR system to track vaccination status and progress. - Use huddle time to brief/communicate member/patient needed service(s).
+- Schedule next well-child visit or vaccination appointment at checkout, or while in exam room.
+Have parent/caregiver address appointment reminder card in own handwriting. - Utilize "flag" alerts in the EMR/EHR system so care team/staff can identify and communicate to parents/caregivers which immunizations are due at every member visit. - Appoint a vaccine coordinator or pregnancy and well-baby panel manager within your organization.
+This individual will ensure effective vaccine tracking, ordering, and training to all new care team/staff. - Prior to visits, "scrub charts" to determine if immunizations and/or preventive services are due.
+Use California Immunization Registry (CAIR) data to update charts. - Use standardized childhood vaccination templates in the EMR/EHR system to track vaccination status and progress. - Use huddle time to communicate patient needed service(s).